Fibromyalgia

 Fibromyalgia runs in families.
 You’re more likely to get fibromyalgia at some time in your life if one of your relatives has it.
 It’s linked to other chronic pain disorders too, such as irritable bowel syndrome (IBS) and temporomandibular joint disorder.
 So, if you or someone in your family has one of these conditions, you may be more likely to get fibromyalgia.

-The main symptoms of fibromyalgia include:
+The main fibromyalgia symptoms include:

 - oversensitivity to touch, light, sounds or smells – even a slight touch may seem painful